 Preparing for Tropical Storms in Gainesville, FL

-Hurricane season occurs from June to November and places the land surrounding the Atlantic ocean, including Florida, in danger.
+Hurricane season runs from June to November, and Florida cities on the Atlantic and Gulf coasts can be threatened by tropical weather.
 Florida is no stranger to tropical storms and because of the yearly recurrence, it is important to know how to prepare your home and business from possible damage.

 Tropical Storm Preparation Tips for Your Property